DhillonPatel9/raleigh-event-webscraper/README.md

 Open scraping_demo.ipynb in Jupyter Notebook or your preferred environment and run the cells.

 5. Output:
-The sample_output.csv file will be generated in the project directory.
+The sample_output.csv file will be generated under the `data/` directory.

 ---
 ## Acknowledgments